ra9hur/Udacity-SDC-Docker-GPU/README.md

 	https://medium.com/self-driving-cars/lane-finding-demo-bd834d7928a9#.i32ooenzi

-	Clone "lane-demo" package to your host folder
+	Clone "lane-demo" package to your host folder ($PWD on host that maps to /src on Docker).
 	From the nvidia-docker terminal, run -

 		$ jupyter notebook --port=8888 --ip=0.0.0.0